128technology/docs/docs/config_command_guide.md

 A true or false value.

-Options: true or false
+Options: `true` or `false`

 ###### (1) enumeration

 A value from a set of predefined names.

 Options:
-use-authority-setting    Use the authority wide asset connection resiliency state.
+- use-authority-setting: Use the authority wide asset connection resiliency state.

 ## `configure authority router system audit`